hmmdyl/LWDR/README.md

 # LWDR - Light Weight D Runtime

+### Notice:
+Looking for a new maintainer to manage this project.

 ### What is this?
 This is the light weight D runtime - it is a barebones runtime targeting ARM Cortex CPUs.
 It works by abstracting hooks that the user can connect to their selected backend (be it an RTOS such as FreeRTOS, ChibiOS, etc or a minimalist system).